ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Introduction

 Manually identifying ICME signatures is time-consuming and prone to inconsistencies.
-Catalogs often differ significantly, with studies showing that only a subset of the ICMEs in one catalog are present in another \cite<e.g.>[]{rudisser_automatic_2022}.
+Catalogs often differ significantly, with studies showing that only a subset of the ICMEs in one catalog are present in another \cite<e.g.>[]{richardson_2014_catdifferences, rudisser_automatic_2022}.
 This inconsistency is a major challenge for the development of automatic detection methods, as they rely on expert-labeled data for training and validation.
-However, automatically detecting these events in solar wind in situ data is essential for early warning systems, needed to mitigate the impact of space weather on critical infrastructure.
+At the same time, automatically detecting these events in solar wind in situ data is essential for early warning systems, needed to mitigate the impact of space weather on critical infrastructure.
 A reliable ICME detection method could serve as a real-time trigger for more computationally intensive analysis, or even be deployed onboard a spacecraft to start different observational tasks.

 Several approaches have been proposed to automate ICME detection.
 Traditional methods, such as threshold-based techniques \cite{lepping_2005_automaticdetection}, algorithms based on the Grad-Shafranov reconstruction technique \cite{Hu_2018}, and spatio-temporal entropy analysis \cite{ojedagonzalez2017}, have been employed.
-However, these approaches are highly dataset-dependent and often struggle to generalize across the diverse in situ signatures of ICMEs.
+Regardless, these approaches are highly dataset-dependent and often struggle to generalize across the diverse in situ signatures of ICMEs.
 More recent advancements in machine learning offer a promising alternative.